Webfleet-Solutions/oauth-java-example/README.md

 ### Docker

-You may also use the provided Docker descriptor to easily run the application without installing any other dependencies than Docker.
+A Docker descriptor is provided to easily run the application without installing any other dependencies than [Docker](https://www.docker.com/).

-Replace your client credentials placeholders to successfully run the Docker container.
+Replace your client credentials with the placeholders in the below command to build and run the container.

 ```bash
 docker build -t oauth-java-example .